RegExp

 .lastIndex

-: starting matching at a given indexApart from storing state, .lastIndex
+: starting matching at a given indexApart from storing the current position when matching multiple times, .lastIndex

 Given that .test()